Youth Headspace is live! Check out our new student-led, mental health resource!

 Food Drive: Before the pandemic, CYC helped organize the MLK Food Drive with Many Helping Hands.
 CYC members publicized the event, recruited volunteers, and each year collected about 400 bags of food that were delivered to food pantries throughout Cambridge.

-Fundraiser: In 2020, CYC started an annual fundraiser with the CRLS BSU.
-Each year they raise money for nonprofits in Cambridge.
-The Cambridge Community matches us to $5,000.
+Fundraiser: Dues to COVID, CYC started an annual fundraiser with the CRLS BSU.
+Each year we raise money for nonprofits in Cambridge.
+The Cambridge Community matches up to $5,000.
+So far, we have raised $87,899!

 National League of Cities Youth Delegates

-CYC members represent the City of Cambridge at the National League of Cities Conference in Washington DC.
-They spend their time working with youth delegates from around the country to explore solutions to city issues.
-During the conference they learn from other youth councils about what issues they are facing as well as share what they have been working on.
-One of the highlights is getting to know their Cambridge city councilors and department heads.
+We represent the City of Cambridge at the National League of Cities Conferences.
+We spend time working with youth delegates from around the country to explore solutions to city issues.
+During the conference we learn from other youth councils about what issues they are facing as well as share what they have been working on.
+One of the highlights for us is getting to know Cambridge city councilors and department heads.

 CYC has participated in many focus groups to provide youth voice: